HomeCyberBustHow Hackers Impersonate Big Brands And Scam People

 The Brands That Hackers Impersonate

 Statistics on identity theft indicate that hackers like to impersonate reputable companies.
-The more trustworthy the impersonated business, the more its customers may be to give the scammers what they want.
-Additionally, the statistics on identity theft clearly show that identity theft is on the rise, yet there is still not a very clear solution to it nor enough coverage about this issue.
+The more trustworthy the impersonated business, the more its customers may be able to give the scammers what they want.

 • Bank of America – Banks are often an attractive target to hackers because of the quick financial payoff.